mccarthy-m-g/michaelmccarthy/content/talk/_index.md

 title: Talks that Last
 author:
 description: |
-  My talks and workshops cover applied and educational topics in science and programming, given to audiences large and small.
+  My papers, talks, and workshops cover applied and educational topics in science and programming, presented to audiences large and small.

 show_author_byline: true
 show_post_date: true